RYZENNAVI/Quantum-Benchmark/FastAPI_app/quantum_validator/Validation_rules.md

 ## 2. Gate Entry Requirements

-Each item in the `circuit` list must be a dictionary representing a quantum gate and must include the following fields:
+Each item in the `circuit` list must be a dictionary describing a quantum gate and must include the following fields:

-- **`id`**
-  - Required.
-  - A unique string identifier for the gate.

 - **`type`**
   - Required.
   - A string specifying the gate type.
-  - Must be one of the following:
+  - Must be one of:
     - `H`, `X`, `Y`, `Z`, `RX`, `RY`, `RZ`, `CNOT`, `CZ`, `SWAP`, `MEASURE`

 - **`target`**
   - Required.
   - A non-empty list of integers.
-  - Each integer represents a qubit index (must be non-negative).
+  - Each integer represents a non-negative qubit index.

-- **`timeStep`**
-  - Required.
-  - A non-negative integer indicating when the gate is applied.
+The order of gates in the list implicitly defines their execution order.

 ---